PieterPenninckx/resource-management-in-rust/src/what-is-a-resource.md

 What is a resource
 ------------------

-In the introduction example, we have seen a simple program that communicates to the operating system to write some text to a file.
+In the introduction example, we have seen a simple program that writes some text to a file.

 The file is a specific example of the more broad concept of a _resource_.
 Other examples of resources include

-* a network socket
+* a network socket,
-* a connection to a server
+* a connection to a server,
-* a block of memory
+* a block of memory,
-* access to the screen, soundcard, printer or any other device
+* access to the screen, soundcard, printer or any other device,
 * a mutual exclusive lock.

 Some resources correspond to physical devices, other correspond to virtual